broeker/spacebook/pages/images.md

 ![My image](/static/img/space.jpg)

-You can also refer to any external image via URL including size Unsplashed images or anywhere you can source an image online:
+You can also refer to any external image via URL including sized Unsplashed images, transformed images from Cloudinary, or anywhere you can source an image online:

 ```
 ![Space](https://source.unsplash.com/random/300x300)